Course categories

 Methods courses

 Two mandatory methods courses have to be completed by all first-year PhD students of all tracks in their first academic year.
-These include the ‘Research Design’ course (2 credits), and the ‘Prospectus Seminar Workshop’ (2 credits).
+These include the ‘Research Design’ course (2 US credits), and the ‘Prospectus Seminar Workshop’ (2 US credits).

-Additionally, students choose one advanced methods course (2 credits) to be completed in the first academic year.
+Additionally, students choose one advanced methods course (2 US credits) to be completed in the first academic year.
 These courses in the methods sequence are designed to develop the methodological skills of PhD candidates.

 Doctoral Research and Activities